MyBadRyBad/spellchecker/README.md

 # spellchecker

-SpellChecker
+A generic spellchecker written in Java to meet the guidelines in the "Project Guidelines" section.

 Build the Project
 ====================================
-You can build the project using maven.
+The project can can built using maven.

 ```
 % cd spellchecker